herbertcamargo/Anvil-v6-anvil-v6_1/README.md

     return percentage
 ```

 If the user has an active subscription which is in the allowed subscriptions passed to `user_has_subscription`, the function will run.
-If they don’t meet the subscription requirement, a permissions error is raised and caught by `@catch_permission_errors` - let me show you how to use `@catch_permission_errors`.
+If they don't meet the subscription requirement, a permissions error is raised and caught by `@catch_permission_errors` - let me show you how to use `@catch_permission_errors`.

 ##### 2. You use `@catch_permission_errors` on the client-side to prompt user

-With the server-side function restricted, it's time to prompt users to upgrade if they try to use a premium feature without the right subscription - for this, you can use `@catch_permission_errors`. `@catch_permission_errors` will catch any `anvil.server.PermissionDenied` exceptions thrown by our server-side function and prompt users to upgrade if they don’t meet the subscription requirement.
+With the server-side function restricted, it's time to prompt users to upgrade if they try to use a premium feature without the right subscription - for this, you can use `@catch_permission_errors`. `@catch_permission_errors` will catch any `anvil.server.PermissionDenied` exceptions thrown by our server-side function and prompt users to upgrade if they don't meet the subscription requirement.

 From the example in the template: